-Providing Quality Financial Services with Personalized Service.
+Providing Quality Financial Products with Personalized Service.

 The Teachers Federal Credit Union was founded on April 8, 1937, in Room 122 of the Wichita Falls High School.
 Membership was open to the employees of the Wichita Falls Board of Education with an original cost of $5.25.
 Five dollars went to the member’s share account and twenty-five cents was to offset the credit union’s expenses.
 Early in 1949, the credit union officially changed its name to Wichita Falls Teachers Federal Credit Union.